 IBA's InsightIQ analysis platform flexibly illustrates multiple asset, fleet and market positions, actual and potential, to inform client choices and identify acquisition opportunities.
 Immediate access to crucial aircraft, engine, lease rate and fleet data eases appreciation of historic and future aircraft concentrations and operator profiles.
 Book a free demo today to discover the unique features of InsightIQ.

-General Electric and Safran Group are to collaborate on development of a viable open rotor engine, 'RISE', destined to power narrowbody aircraft by the mid-2030's.
-The joint venture between the US and French aero engine giants intends to make workable a concept first touted in the 1970s.
-The open rotor engine dispenses with the traditional pod housing the fan blades seen on high bypass turbofan engines.
+General Electric and Safran Group are to collaborate on the development of a viable open-rotor engine, 'RISE', destined to power narrowbody aircraft by the mid-2030s.
+The joint venture between the US and French aero engine giants, named CFM International, intends to make workable a concept first touted in the 1970s.
+The open-rotor engine dispenses with the traditional pod housing the fan blades seen on high bypass turbofan engines.